substance/writer-old/README.md

 sel.getPath(); // -> ["text_24", "content"] -> path to a text property
 sel.getRange(); // -> [34, 12] ->
-sel.getText(); // returns text of what is selected
+sel.getText(); // returns text of what is selected sel.getActiveAnnotations(); ["strong", ""] // returns annotations that are at least partially overlapping with current text selection
 ```

 * Note: This selection will be invalid if you have selected multiple nodes in a container element.*